munificent/craftinginterpreters/book/calls-and-functions.md

 >
 > <cite>David Wheeler</cite>

-OK, this is a big chapter.
-I try to break things down into incremental steps, but sometimes you gotta just hike the whole trail.
-The next major piece is adding functions to clox.
-We could just add function declarations, but that's not very useful if you can't call them.
+This chapter is a beast.
+I try to break things down into bite-sized pieces, but sometimes you gotta swallow the whole meal.
+Our next task is functions.
+We could add only function declarations, but that's not very useful when you can't call them.
 We could add calls, but there's nothing to call.
-And all of the runtime support needed in the VM to support both of those isn't very rewarding if they aren't hooked up to anything you can see.
+And all of the runtime support needed in the VM to support both of those isn't very rewarding if it isn't hooked up to anything you can see.
 So we're going to do it all.
-It's a lot, but it will feel good when it's in and working.
+It's a lot, but it will feel good when it's working.

 ## Function Objects

 The most interesting structural change in the VM we'll make is around the stack.
-We already have a stack for local variables and temporaries, so we're partway there.
+We already *have* a stack for local variables and temporaries, so we're partway there.
 But we have no notion of a *call* stack.
 Before we can make much progress, we'll have to address that.
 But first, let's write some code.
 I always feel better once I start moving.
 We can't do much without having some kind of representation for functions, so we'll start there.
 From the VM's perspective, what is a function?

-It has a body of code that can be executed, so that means some bytecode.
-We could compile the entire program and all of its function declarations into one big monolithic chunk.
-Each function would have a pointer to the first instruction of its code inside the chunk.
-We'd have a single constant pool for the entire program, which means we'd need larger operands to refer to them.
+A function has a body that can be executed, so that means some bytecode.
+We could compile the entire program and all of its function declarations into one big monolithic Chunk.
+Each function would have a pointer to the first instruction of its code inside the Chunk.

-This is roughly how compilation to native code works where the end result really is one big blob of machine code.
+This is roughly how compilation to native code works where you end up with one big blob of machine code.
 But for our bytecode VM, we can do something a little higher level.
-I think a cleaner, simpler model is to give each function its own Chunk.
+I think a cleaner model is to give each function its own Chunk.
 We'll want some other metadata too, so let's go ahead and stuff it all in a struct now:

 ^code obj-function (2 before, 2 after)